 My daughter is at an age where she wants everything she sees, even if she has no clue what it is.
 My first experience with this new stage happened a few days ago when we went grocery shopping.
 She insisted I grab a grapefruit, even though she hates grapefruit.
-The bright yellow and pink peel drew her in and it was either buy the grapefruit or suffer the wrath of a toddler tantrum 5 minutes into our shopping trip.
+The bright yellow and pink peel drew her in, and I was left with the choice of buying the grapefruit or suffering the wrath of a toddler tantrum.
 I had to do it.
-Plus, I like grapefruit, so it’s not as though it was going to be wasted any way.
+Plus, I like grapefruit, so it's not as though it was going to waste.

-Since I knew my daughter wouldn’t eat it, I decided to use it for myself.
-I haven’t made a cake in a while, so I decided I would use it in a cake.
+Since I knew my daughter wouldn't eat it, I decided to use it for myself.
+I hadn't made a cake in a while, so I decided I would use it in a cake.
 Originally, I was going to make a grapefruit frosting, but I came across this lemon yogurt pound cake and realized I could easily modify it using the grapefruit instead.
 The results?
-An out-of-this-world delicious, moist cake with a sweet citrus undertone blended with a creamy chocolate ganache and a sweet and tart finish with the candied peel.
+An out-of-this-world, delicious, moist cake with a sweet citrus undertone, blended with a creamy chocolate ganache and a sweet and tart finish from the candied peel.
 All-in-all, the perfect cake.
-This is coming from someone who isn’t a huge cake fan, so you know it has to be good!
+This is coming from someone who isn't a huge cake fan, so you know it has to be good!

 There are a few things that makes this grapefruit cake so great.

-- It is that it is really easy to make.
-Even the candied grapefruit peel is awesomely simple to make.
+- It is really easy to make.
+Even the candied grapefruit peel is awesomely simple.

 - The cake is super moist.
 I mean, you can leave this cake out uncovered for days and it will still stay moist.

 - The grapefruit, the chocolate, the sugar.... it all meshes so well together, you will want to eat the whole cake at once.

 - This cake is not too outlandish with its flavors, but definitely different enough to impress family and friends.

 - There is no butter, so it's a little better for you than your other cakes.